FusionAuth/fusionauth-site/site/learn/expert-advice/gaming-entertainment/oauth-device-grant-gaming.md

 client_id=3c219e58-ed0e-4b18-ad48-f4f92793ae32&scope=offline_access
 ```

-The request is sent to the device authorization endpoint, along with the clientid and scope in the payload.
+The request is sent to the device authorization endpoint, along with the client Id and scope in the payload.
 The authorization server returns a response that includes data such as a verification URI, device code, and user code.

 Below is a sample of the JSON response: